geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 Since this is a one time setup, the onSetUp method is only executed once, before the test1 method.
 When the test2 method is executed it is actually a new instance of the test class, but the onTestSetup is not re-executed.
-The proper way to this initalization would be:
+The proper way to this initialization would be:

 .. code-block:: java